 Sturgeon Public Schools Bursary - deadline September 30

 A bursary of $500 is awarded to one student from Sturgeon Composite High School and one student from Redwater High School.

-The scholarship has been instituted to provide financial help to graduating students in Sturgeon Public School Division who have enrolled in a post secondary institution.
+The scholarship has been instituted to provide financial help to graduating students in Sturgeon Public Schools who have enrolled in a post secondary institution.
 The scholarship of $500 will be awarded annually to one student from Redwater School and one student from Sturgeon Composite High School who has met or exceeded specified achievement and enrolment criteria and who is deemed to have provided the greatest amount of support to the school.

 This $200 scholarship is awarded to a student who has continuous involvement in supporting people with disabilities.
 Lifeskills teachers determine the candidate.